arkark/atcoder-auto-tester/README.md

 ### .config.toml

-Set `.config.toml` for AGC001 as follows:
+For example, set `.config.toml` for AGC001 as follows:

 #### C++